opendocsg/slw-judgments-backfill/2017_SGHC_318/report.md

 85     While the defendant does refer to the Indemnity Agreement as a “Guarantee Agreement”, the question as to whether the agreement embodied a true indemnity was not dealt with in his written submissions

 86     Looking at its terms and provisions, I was satisfied that the Indemnity Agreement was in the nature of a true indemnity.
 In my view, the strongest factors weighing in favour of the plaintiff’s construction of the Indemnity Agreement as a true indemnity were cll 9 and 25(a).
-In particular, I note that cl 25(a) was almost identical to the wording of a clause considered in _Habibullah Mohamed Yousuff v Indian Bank_ [1999] 2 SLR(R) 880 at [45], which the court in _PT Jaya_ described as appearing on its face “to be a true indemnity” ( _PT Jaya_ at [56]).
+In particular, I note that cl 25(a) was almost identical to the wording of a clause considered in _Habibullah Mohamed Yousuff v Indian Bank_ <span class="citation">[1999] 2 SLR(R) 880</span> at [45], which the court in _PT Jaya_ described as appearing on its face “to be a true indemnity” ( _PT Jaya_ at [56]).

 87     The question, however, was whether the Indemnity Agreement would remain enforceable even if the First Surewin Facility was found to be void or unenforceable for illegality.
 The plaintiff relied on cl 9(h) of the Indemnity Agreement, which stated “the guarantee shall not be prejudiced... by ... any irregularity, unenforceability or invalidity of any obligation of the Borrower or any other persons under any security or document ...”
 The plaintiff further submitted that a similar clause had been found to be valid in _Gulf Bank KSC v Mitsubishi Heavy Industries Ltd (No 2_ ) [1994] 2 Lloyd’s Rep 145 (“ _Gulf Bank KSC_ ”).